HKS, Inc.

-HKS, Inc. is an American architectural firm based in Dallas, Texas, United States.
+HKS, Inc. is an American architectural firm founded in 1939.
+HKS has designed several multi-billion dollar sports venues and stadiums, such as the NFL's Lucas Oil Stadium, AT&T Stadium, SoFi Stadium, U.S. Bank Stadium, New Huntington Bank Field, and New Stadium at RFK Campus.
+The company is based in Dallas, Texas.

 History

-The firm was founded in 1939 by Harwood K. Smith.
+HKS was founded in 1939 by Harwood K. Smith in Dallas, Texas.
 In 2002, HKS expanded its international presence by opening HKS Arquitectos in Mexico City to serve its Latin American clients.

-In 2006, HKS acquired the Stein-Cox Group and Trinity Design to have presences in Phoenix, Arizona and Detroit, Michigan, respectively.
+In 2006, HKS acquired the Stein-Cox Group and Trinity Design to have presences in Phoenix, Arizona, and Detroit, Michigan, respectively.
 In 2007, HKS expanded their hospitality architectural design services and also acquired the hospitality design firm Hill Glazier Architects, located in Palo Alto, California.
-The firm also opened offices in Miami, Nashville, Oklahoma City, and Chennai, India.

-HKS expanded its global presence in 2008 opening offices in Abu Dhabi and São Paulo, Brazil and again in 2010 with an office in Shanghai, China.
+The firm also opened offices in Miami, Nashville, Oklahoma City, and Chennai, India.HKS expanded its global presence in 2008 opening offices in Abu Dhabi and São Paulo, Brazil and again in 2010 with an office in Shanghai, China.
 In 2008 HKS acquired that part of the Ryder HKS joint venture it did not already own.

-In 2010 HKS announced the formation of a nonprofit architectural research group, Center for Advanced Design and Evaluation.

-In 2011 HKS saw rapid expansion.
-In October HKS released an announcement it had acquired the interior design firm Maregatti Interiors LLC in Indianapolis.
+In 2011, HKS acquired the interior design firm Maregatti Interiors LLC in Indianapolis.
 The HKS Science & Technology Practice was formed after the firm acquired Earl Walls Studios in San Diego, California.
 HKS also opened new locations in Chicago, Denver, New York, and New Delhi, India.

-In 2012 HKS announced the acquisition of Miami-headquartered educational design firm HADP Architecture, Inc.
+In 2012, HKS announced the acquisition of Miami-headquartered educational design firm HADP Architecture, Inc.

-In 2017, HKS expanded its footprint with the acquisition of a New York City Design Studio.

-In 2020 HKS expanded its practice to include Senior living, headed by Dallas-based Architect Siobhan Farvardin.